ysy930202/Seattle-Airbnb-Project/README.md

 * Cleaning and streamlining our data set to focus on key variables that have predictive potency in predicting listing price.
 * Analyzing the relationship that date has on listing price, to better help optimize our model to predict the optimal listing price on a specified date.

+### Summary and Conclusion
+In this analysis, I tried to understand the relationship between features and price.By doing data analysis and visualization, I looked into some features affects on price seperately.
+Then the Random Forest model further helped me validate my analysis result and pick import features.

+We could know that the basic characteristics of place, the host quality and time of year would affect price.
+If you are host, this will help you make decision on your price.
+If you want to book a place, this will help you find the favoriate and the cheapiest place.

+## Acknowledgments
+Thanks for the excellent teaching by Josh, whose give me a lot background and platform to learn knowledge and practice myself.

 #### Mainly Libraries Used

 * [Python Standard Library](https://docs.python.org/2/library/): Built in python modules.